 The beauty of Midosuji’s gingko trees have earned a well-deserved recognition in various areas.
 It was designated as Osaka City’s Designated Cultural Property in 2000 and was selected as one of Yomiuri Shimbun’s Street Tree 100 New Scenery of Japan.
 When Typhoon Jebi hit Osaka in 2018, however, these trees suffered a significant damage.
 What’s encouraging coming out of a disaster like that was that, after the incident in 2018, some companies made donations to help with the recovery of these trees.
 One company in the City even stocked up on gingko trees as a backup so they can be used to quickly repair or replace damaged trees in case another devastation happens.

 Everyone is eager to protect and improve the City here in Osaka.

 Ready to go check out Osaka’s famous Midosuji?
 You might also consider going after dark.
-During the Midosuji Illumination event that began earlier this month, gingko trees are lit up in different areas at night and are marvelous.
+During the Midosuji Illumination event that begins in November, gingko trees are lit up in different areas at night and are marvelous.
 Go around 5pm and you can experience the magical moment when the lights turn on.

 Make sure to go out there and enjoy the beauty of Osaka this season!